ktenman/sectors/README.md

 - A **profile** can select multiple **sectors**, and a **sector** can be associated with multiple **profiles**, establishing a many-to-many relationship through the **profile_sector** table.
 - **sectors** can have a hierarchical structure, where each **sector** may reference another **sector** as its parent.

+## API Documentation

+The application provides comprehensive API documentation using OpenAPI 3.0.
+You can access this documentation at:

+- When running the application with Docker Compose: [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)
+- When running the application directly through IntelliJ: [http://localhost:8081/swagger-ui/index.html](http://localhost:8081/swagger-ui/index.html)

 ## Setup and Running Instructions